sinai-dev/Outward-SideLoader/README.md

 ## Got questions?
 Want to contribute?

 Feel free to contact me in the [Outward Discord](discord.gg/outward), I'm Sinai#4637.
+My DMs are open so just shoot me a message or @ me in the modding channel.